DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Abstract

 \section{Abstract}

 Multi-sensor fusion significantly enhances the accuracy and robustness of 3D semantic occupancy prediction, which is crucial for autonomous driving and robotics.
-However, most existing approaches depend on large image resolutions and complex networks to achieve top performance, hindering their application in practical scenarios.
-Additionally, most multi-sensor fusion approaches focus on improving fusion features while overlooking the exploration of supervision strategies for these features.
-To this end, we propose \textbf{DAOcc}, a novel multi-modal occupancy prediction framework that leverages 3D object \textbf{d}etection supervision to \textbf{a}ssist in achieving superior performance, while using a deployment-friendly image feature extraction network and practical input image resolution.
-Furthermore, we introduce a BEV View Range Extension strategy to mitigate the adverse effects of reduced image resolution.
-Experimental results show that DAOcc achieves new state-of-the-art performance on the Occ3D-nuScenes and SurroundOcc benchmarks, and surpasses other methods by a significant margin while using only ResNet50 and 256×704 input image resolution.
-Code will be made available at \url{https://github.com/AlphaPlusTT/DAOcc}.
+However, most existing approaches depend on high-resolution images and complex networks to achieve top performance, hindering their deployment in practical scenarios.
+Moreover, current multi-sensor fusion approaches mainly focus on improving feature fusion while largely neglecting effective supervision strategies for those features.
+To address these issues, we propose \textbf{DAOcc}, a novel multi-modal occupancy prediction framework that leverages 3D object \textbf{d}etection supervision to \textbf{a}ssist in achieving superior performance, while using a deployment-friendly image backbone and practical input resolution.
+In addition, we introduce a BEV View Range Extension strategy to mitigate performance degradation caused by lower image resolution.
+Extensive experiments demonstrate that DAOcc achieves new state-of-the-art results on both the Occ3D-nuScenes and Occ3D-Waymo benchmarks, and outperforms previous state-of-the-art methods by a significant margin using only a ResNet-50 backbone and 256×704 input resolution.
+With TensorRT optimization, DAOcc reaches 104.9 FPS while maintaining 54.2 mIoU on an NVIDIA RTX 4090 GPU.
+Code is available at \url{https://github.com/AlphaPlusTT/DAOcc}.